TIBCOSoftware/js-docker/README.md

 1. Download the JasperReports Server WAR File installer zip archive from the TIBCO eDelivery site or build it from a bundled installer [Jaspersoft WAR File Installer builder](buildWARFileInstaller)
 1. Put the installer zip file to the `resources` directory in the repository structure.
 1. Run resources/unpackWARInstaller.sh or unpackWARInstaller.bat.
-This will create a directory like jasperreports-server-pro-`version`-bin.
-Also unzip jasperreports-server-pro-`version`-bin/jasperserver-pro.war into jasperreports-server-pro-`version`-bin/jasperserver-pro.
+This will create a directory like jasperreports-server-pro-X.X.X-bin.
+Also unzip jasperreports-server-pro-X.X.X-bin/jasperserver-pro.war into jasperreports-server-pro-X.X.X-bin/jasperserver-pro.

 You can do this manually as well.